Skip to content

 Tubi now pulls in over 200 million monthly active users worldwide, and Netflix still dominates paid streaming with 280M+ subscribers.
 I’ve used both services daily for the past two years across Samsung, LG, and Roku devices.
 The right pick depends entirely on how you watch and what you’re willing to pay.

-- Tubi offers 25,000+ titles completely free — owned by Fox Corporation since 2020, funded by short ad breaks averaging 4-5 minutes per hour
+• Tubi offers 25,000+ titles completely free, owned by Fox Corporation since 2020 and funded by short ad breaks averaging 4-5 minutes per hour

-- Tubi has 200M+ monthly active users globally — proving free ad-supported streaming is a real alternative to subscription services
+• Tubi has 200M+ monthly active users globally: free ad-supported streaming is a proven alternative to subscription services

 #How Do the Content Libraries Compare?